MicrosoftDocs/windows-dev-docs/README.md

 *Alternatively, you can just delete your local copy of the repo and reclone it if you don't have any active work on the repo that you are concerned with losing.

+Following the rename of this repo, the content team will also be working to rename and restructure the sourcefile directories within the repo to more closely align with the structure of our live documentation.
+We are aiming to have this work complete by September 16, 2022.

 ## Legal Notices
 Microsoft and any contributors grant you a license to the Microsoft documentation and other content in this repository under the [Creative Commons Attribution 4.0 International Public License](https://creativecommons.org/licenses/by/4.0/legalcode),